 Conversation Starters

-"Have you ever experienced a computer shutdown?"
+"Have you ever been affected by a government shutdown?"

 Journal Prompts